SamYStudiO/es-theme-next-pixel/README.md

 ### Download
 Several packages are available depending on your screen ratio and resolution.
-Actually theme is is fully supported on 16:9, 16:10 and 4:3 screens.
+Actually theme fully supports 16:9, 16:10 and 4:3 screens.

 #### 16:9 and 16:10 screens
 2 packages are availables with 1080p (full hd screens) or 720p (hd screens) images.